-The best exhibitions in London to visit right now
+The best London exhibitions to visit right now

 Step into days gone by at these exhibitions in London.
-Whether it’s standing on the meridian line at the Royal Observatory Greenwich or commemorating the lives of those who served in the army at the Churchill War Rooms, leave these must-visit exhibitions with a greater understanding of London’s history, culture and identity.
+Whether it’s standing on the meridian line at the Royal Observatory Greenwich or commemorating the lives of those who served our nation on HMS Belfast, leave these must-visit exhibitions with a greater understanding of London’s history, culture and identity.

 Best exhibitions in London